NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Proffer Session

 So, they have you come in and meet with them.
-They do what's called a proffer session where you basically first give all the information about yourself — your involvement, what you did, answer all their questions honestly — and then they start to talk about and ask questions about other targets that they're interested in getting information about.
+They do what's called a proffer session, where you basically first give all the information about yourself — your involvement, what you did, answer all their questions honestly — and then they start to talk about and ask questions about other targets that they're interested in getting information about.

 Depending on the usefulness and accuracy of your information, the government can reward you.
 Sometimes, this involves testifying against individuals.
-If your testimony is truthful, honest, and accurate, it could lead to a 5 K departure, a significant reduction in your sentence.
+If your testimony is truthful, honest, and accurate, it could result in a 5K departure, a significant reduction in your sentence.

 Is Cooperating In Your Best Interest?

 Deciding whether to cooperate with the government is a crucial decision that must be made in consultation with your attorney.
 This ensures you make an educated and informed decision that is truly in your best interest.
+The guidance of your attorney can provide a sense of reassurance and direction in this complex process.

 Related Content: